 I created a Petition to Stop the School to Prison Pipeline.
 I have studied this area for the past 2 years and have seen what goes on first hand.
 It needs to be refined.
 Too many children are charged for behaviors that are manifestations of their disabilities.
-Children of color are 3 times more likely to be charged than their white peers.
+Children of colour are 3 times more likely to be charged than their white peers.
 Behaviors should be handled by school administrators, not police.
 The police should be protecting the school, not policing our students.

 I made comment on all 3 areas on the zoom meeting comment section, did anyone take a look?
-Very few people know this form even exists.
-Also, inmates who gave affidavits about the deplorable declining conditions in prison during the pandemic are now being retaliated against by the state.
-Shannon Nyamodi 1421494, has been threatened with torture if he or I speak out about the oversing conditions in the prison.
+Very few people know whis form even exists.
+Also, inmates who gave affidiavits about the deplorable declining conditions in prison during the pandemic are now being retallated against by the state.
+Shannon Nyamodi 1421494, has been threatened with torture if he or I speak out about the worsening conditions in the prison.
 His name was removed from the innocence inquiry commission caseload.
-They also shipped in an inmate who has bashed Shannon's head in with a brick in the past.
+They also shipped in an immate who has bashed Shannon's head in with a brick in the past.
 The Prison Warden Stephen Jacobs and his assistant Mary Locklear are of particular concern.
-Can members of this task force in their individual or collective roles intervene and save Shannon's life? #FreeShannonNyamodi.
+Can members of this task force i their individual or collective roles intervene and save Shannon's life!
+"PérecShannon/Nyamodi"

 When a wrongfully incarcerated person is denied their fight to regain their freedom and then threatened with torture for speaking the truth, should we not do everything in our power to help save their lives?
-Shannon Nyamodi would make an EXCELLENT addition to this task force.
-None of you have been processed through the system so all you have is X-ray vision.
-And the data will not have takeholders in the system telling of how underhanded they can be.
+Shannon Mysmodi would make an EXCELLENT addition to this task force.
+None of you have been processed through the systems oal Joyon have is X-ray vision.
+And the data will no have stakeholders the system telling of how underhanded they can be.
 Shannon, extremely intelligent and articulate, can provide laparoscopic precision as to where the system fails.
-I snared the touch you have is X-ray vision.
-And the word in the shannon with a system of the system fails of the system fails.
-I snared the touch will be shannon, extremely intelligent and articulate, can provide laparoscopic precision as to where the system fails.